Toolbox for Databases MCP server

 Running the Server

-First, configure a tools.yaml file to define your tools, then start the server:
+Configure a tools.yaml file to define your tools, then start the server:

-./toolbox --tools_file "tools.yaml"
+./toolbox --tools-file "tools.yaml"

-Integrating with Your Application
+Integrating Your Application

 Core SDK